 Nowadays, this principle has become the cornerstone of the digital single market that allows digital business to develop.
-The countryof-origin principle is important for enterprises from the SME sector and from the Central and Eastern European region in particular, as it eliminates the fear of applying foreign laws in the event of a court dispute and, consequently, the fear of the need to use the services of specialised lawyers and legal offices.
-Although the principle has not been formally challenged in the draft act, the large scope of Coordinators' regulatory interventions may violate this principle and lead to disharmonisation of the rules in force.
+The country of origin principle is especially important for enterprises businesses from the SME sector and from the Central and Eastern European region in particular, as it eliminates the fear of applying foreign laws in the event of a dispute and, consequently, the fear of the need to use the services of specialised lawyers and legal offices.
+Although the principle has not been formally challenged in the draft DSA, the large scope of Coordinators' regulatory interventions may violate this principle and lead to legal fragmentation.